Sleep Advice for Neurodivergent Children and Young People

 • Lack of routine – All children and young people find reassuring routines to help them settle to sleep useful but an Autistic child might find a lack of a bedtime routine very upsetting and stressful.

 • Physical illness – Illness or discomfort including reflux, toothache or eczema can make settling for bedtime difficult.
-Neurodivergent children and young people have experience the physical sensations of illness more intensely causing more disruptions or they may have reduced sensation, for example not realising they have a fever but are still wrapped up tightly.
+Neurodivergent children and young people have experienced the physical sensations of illness more intensely causing more disruptions or they may have reduced sensation, for example not realising they have a fever but are still wrapped up tightly.

 • Transition – Some neurodivergent children and young people may struggle with transitions between a ‘doing activity’ and ‘calming bedtime activity’ and therefore need plenty of time and reassurance around bedtime to support the transition.